- My Home

 The commitment of World Vision sponsors helps provide children with love, hope, and opportunities for a healthy, productive future.
 May God bless sponsors as they make a lasting difference in the life of a special child.

-World Vision is committed to partnering with both Palestinians and Israelis to improve their lives today and to help enact sustainable solutions for the future security, freedom and dignity of all children, families, and communities in the Holy Land.
+World Vision is committed to partnering with both Palestinians and Israelis to improve their lives today and to help enact sustainable solutions for the future security, freedom, and dignity of all children, families, and communities in the Holy Land.
 World Vision’s child sponsorship program plays a vital role in the lives of children in the region, with donors from around the world.
-World Vision Jerusalem-West Bank-Gaza has 44,526 children registered in its programs, of which 35,492 are sponsored.
-Donors in the United States sponsor more than 10,000 girls and boys among the total of registered children.
+World Vision is currently serving over 140 communities and 521 community-based organizations and schools, directly targeting over 170,000 children.
+More than 49,000 children are registered in World Vision’s programs, and 41,493 of those children are sponsored.
+Donors in the United States sponsor more than 9,900 girls and boys among the total of registered children.
 In addition to sponsorship, World Vision operates other programs that benefit Palestinian and Israeli communities.
 Highlights include:

 - Partnering with local Israeli and Palestinian organizations in advocating for the improved well-being of children and empowering Palestinian and Israeli voices to advocate for peace and justice.